-The Riverina Murray Regional Plan is a 20-year blueprint for the future of the Riverina Murray.
+The Riverina Murray Regional Plan is a 20-year land-use plan for the Riverina Murray.

 The NSW Government’s vision for the Riverina Murray is to support a diverse economy founded on Australia’s food bowl, iconic waterways supported by the right infrastructure and a strong network of vibrant, connected and resilient communities.